 A snapshot of my life up to now

-The abridged version of my life goes something like this:
+The somewhat abridged version of my life goes something like this:

-I grew up on a small 70 acre farm in the western foothills of the Cascade Mountains near Myrtle Creek, OR where we grew much of what we ate, hand-milked cows, raised pigs, chickens, Brown Swiss cows, geese, an occasional duck and many mice and blacktail deer.
+I grew up on a small 70 acre farm in the western foothills of the Cascade Mountains near Myrtle Creek, OR where we grew much of what we ate; I started hand-milking cows at around 7yrs old; raised pigs, chickens, Brown Swiss cows, geese, an occasional duck and many mice and blacktail deer.

 The land included over 40 acres of mixed forest that was, although logged in the past, of late seral stage and with many fewer enforced rules about private land back then, there weren’t many boundaries I had to follow in my wanderings.

-I spent almost all of my free time as a younger person exploring the natural world around me in the forests and streams where I lived, either by myself, or with my younger brother.
+I spent almost all of my free time as a younger person exploring the world around me in the forests and streams where I lived, typically by myself, or with my younger brother.

 Those woods, and the “dirt” time I spent there, are what inspired me to work hard, steadily to find (make?) employment in the natural resources and the science of the natural world, before I really even knew you could make a living doing it.
 It may sound a little extreme, but I think, in many ways, I owe my life to that space and my time there.

-For better, or worse, I was blessed with a childhood somewhat limited in “stuff”, etc., but with ample opportunity to spend time out or door; a lot of time.
+For better, or worse, I was blessed with a childhood somewhat limited in “stuff”, etc., but with ample opportunity to spend time out of doors; a lot of time.

 I grew up without television, and still have not grown to fully appreciate it.